How To Reduce Waste 🏪

 There are alternatives to plastic wrapping that are being developed such as biodegradable (compostable) versions made from potatoes.

-One British supermarket – Iceland has already committed to removing plastic and has produced the video below on the topic:
+One British supermarket, Iceland, committed to removing plastic products and has produced the video below on the topic:

-There is obviously two sides to this.
-Consumers have lots of power – as they can choose items that are not wrapped in plastic packaging.
+There are obviously two sides to this.
+Consumers have lots of power, as they can choose items that are not wrapped in plastic packaging.

 This needs to change as supermarkets will go where the money goes.

-Everyone has a part to play – and particularly consumers.
+Everyone has a part to play, particularly the consumers.

-For more info on the topic – check out an excellent guide on plastic pollution produced by Sloactive – a business that develops sustainable luxury ocean wear and is focused on cleaning up the environment.
+For more information on the topic, check out an excellent guide on plastic pollution produced by Sloactive, a business that develops sustainable luxury ocean wear and is focused on cleaning up the environment.